Yandex Cloud

 Note

-Such names as admin, gpadmin, mdb_admin, mdb_replication, monitor, none, postgres, public, and repl are reserved for Managed Service for Greenplum®.
+Such names as admin, gpadmin, mdb_admin, mdb_replication, monitor, none, postgres, public, and repl are reserved for Yandex MPP Analytics for PostgreSQL.
 You cannot create users with these names.

-• Password must be from 8 to 128 characters long.
+• The Password must be from 8 to 128 characters long.

 • Backup start time (UTC): Time interval during which the cluster backup starts.
 Time is specified in 24-hour UTC format.
 The default time is 22:00 - 23:00 UTC.